Affordable housing: Inequality and housing

-Affordable Housing and Urbanization
+Affordable housing and urbanization

 Urbanization

 As the world's population continues to increase (expected to reach 9 billion by mid century), more and more people are inhabiting cities for the benefits of industrialization.
 Those benefits include employment opportunities and better living conditions with access to infrastructure, education, healthcare, and recreation.
 This process is referred to as urbanization.
 World Bank reports that by 2050 nearly 7 of 10 people in the world will live in cities.
-This kind of growth however brings challenges to urban development as cities are tasked with efficiently utilizing resources in accordance with the global demand for affordable housing.
+This kind of growth however brings challenges to urban development as cities are tasked with efficiently using resources in accordance with the global demand for affordable housing.

-The Urban Poor and Homeless
+The urban poor and homeless

 Globally, it is estimated that 1.6 billion people live in inadequate housing conditions.
 The majority of that population live in "urban slums" which are highly populated, impoverished residential areas consisting of densely packed housing that lack proper shelter and basic necessities such as clean water, food, hygiene facilities, and electricity.
 Slums typically form in developing countries as populations migrate from rural to urban areas searching for employment and better living conditions.
 But due to the higher prices of urban living and a range of other factors such as economic stagnation, migrators find themselves forced to relocate to such slums.
 The largest slum in the world is Neza-Chalco-Itza in Mexico, housing almost four million people.
 According to estimates, by 2030 1 in 4 people on the planet will live in a slum or other informal settlement.

 Meanwhile, there are approximately 140 million people worldwide who are homeless, usually as a result of being evicted from slums.
-Since slum residents don't own a title or lease to property, they are often evicted from their home by someone with a claim to the land and left without one.
+Since slum residents do not own a title or lease to property, they are often evicted from their home by someone with a claim to the land and left without one.
 The same principle is applied in the United States as people who are unable to afford their mortgage or rent are evicted and left homeless.